Kevin L. Johnson

 Biography

-Dr. Johnson also has extensive teaching experience which includes teaching entrepreneurship (Indiana University); strategic management (Baylor University); and organizational behavior and leadership (University of St. Thomas); as well as, Business Problem Solving, Advanced Managerial Finance, and Innovation & Entrepreneurship (Bethel University).
-Whether dealing with undergraduates who are just getting started or graduates with years of experience, he enjoys guiding students in their educational journey.
-Indeed, his teaching philosophy is that learning should positively change one’s behavior; and, his research philosophy is that discovery should add to one’s understanding as well as lead to new questions.
+Dr. Johnson has extensive teaching experience at multiple universities.
+He has taught entrepreneurship at Indiana University, strategic management at Baylor University, organizational behavior and leadership at the University of St. Thomas, and Business Problem Solving, Project Management, Advanced Managerial Finance, Managerial Economics, Strategy, and Innovation & Entrepreneurship at Bethel University.
+Whether teaching undergraduates who are just getting started or graduate students with years of experience, he enjoys guiding students in their educational journeys.
+His teaching philosophy is that learning should positively change behavior.

 • Advanced Competitive Advantage